Bayrampaşa

-The mayor is Atila Aydıner (AK Party).
+The mayor is Hasan Mutlu (CHP), in office since April 2024.

 History

-Up to 1936, Bayrampaşa was part of Fatih district.
-It was then part of Eyüp district between 1936 and 1990.
+The district was created in 1990 from part of the Eyüp district.
+Before 1936, Bayrampaşa was part of Fatih district.

 Until 1970, the area was known as Sağmalcılar, when a large outbreak of cholera, caused by pollution of the Ottoman-built water supply by new buildings and factories, led to the area being quarantined.
 Following this incident, the name Sağmalcılar became synonymous with cholera, so the district was renamed Bayrampaşa, after the 17th-century Ottoman grand vizier Bayram Pasha.
 Little of the Ottoman water system, which was built by Mimar Sinan, remains today.

 On 1 December 2015, an explosion occurred near Bayrampaşa metro station, leaving several injured.

+Economy

+Before 1970, Bayrampaşa’s economy was primarily agricultural.
+Following rapid urbanization and waves of migration after the 1970s, the district shifted towards a more industrial and trade-based economy.
+Today, while some residents work outside the district, many are employed in local trades or industrial jobs.

+Bayrampaşa is not home to heavy industry, but it has become a hub for light manufacturing and services, including automotive repair, spare parts production, tool manufacturing, electrical and electronic components, plastic casting, metalwork, machining, and textiles.
+The district has no agricultural zones.

 Geography

 The people of Bayrampaşa are mainly Albanians and Bosniaks.

 The housing in Bayrampaşa is generally considered to be of poor quality, with workshops and small factories even in the residential streets, while large areas of the district are purely industrial.
+The district comprises both working class residential and industrial areas.